urbanjost/M_strings/README.md

 ## DESCRIPTION
 The `M_strings`(3fm) module is a collection of Fortran procedures that supplement the built-in intrinsic string routines.
-Routines for parsing, tokenizing, changing case, substituting new strings for substrings, locating strings with simple wildcard expressions, removing tabs and line terminators as well as other string manipulations are included.
+Routines for parsing tokenizing, changing case, substituting new strings for substrings locating strings with simple wildcard expressions, removing tabs and line terminators as well as other string manipulations are included.